rowyio/rowy/ROADMAP.md

 ### Functionality:

+- Delete columns✅
+- Edit columns✅
+- Fixed column
 - Hide/Show columns
-- Delete columns
-- Edit columns
-- Delete tables
-- Edit tables
-- Hide tables
-- Fixed column
 - resizable column ✅
 - keyboard Navigation:
   - Up key to move to the cell above ✅
   - Down key to move to the cell bellow, if last cell create a new row ✅
   - Tab to go to the next cell ✅
 - column / table Create/edit validation
+- Delete tables
+- Edit tables
+- Hide tables

 ## V1